craftercms/docs/source/system-administrators/activities/kubernetes/studio-clustering-with-kubernetes-deployment.rst

       ➜  kubectl delete pods authoring-1
       pod "authoring-1" deleted

-For more information on the Crafter CMS Authoring Cluster, see the ``README.md`` file here: https://github.com/craftercms/kubernetes-deployments/tree/master/authoring/cluster
+For more information on the CrafterCMS Authoring Cluster, see the ``README.md`` file here: https://github.com/craftercms/kubernetes-deployments/tree/master/authoring/cluster